Proactively challenge racism and build an inclusive culture

 Our privilege may change in different social or workplace settings, and it may transform over time.
 Understanding the subtle ways in which these situations of advantage and disadvantage play out is central to an anti-racism program at work.

-How to stop racism at work?
+How can you stop racism at work?

 Racism at work is a wide term that includes direct and indirect racial discrimination, harassment, microaggressions, and victimization.
 In order to combat racism in all its forms, businesses must educate and train every leader and employee, gather data, be accountable, and examine and change their processes.
 For this purpose, listening to groups that may be discriminated against is crucial.
 Anti-racism training is a great tool to help organizations adjust their practices to tackle discrimination head-on.